 - Kay actually invokes it by chatting over a cup of coffee with the Worm Guys, when James remained doubtful.

-- Visual Pun: The opening scene has an illegal alien dressed as an illegal alien (in a van full of Mexicans trying to cross the border).
+- Visual Pun: The opening scene has Mikey, an illegal aliennote , traveling disguised as an illegal alien.note

 - Vomit Indiscretion Shot: Reggie's newborn "squid" child coughs up on J shortly after it's born.